A general multi-scale description of metastable adaptive motion across fitness valleys: Interesting examples

 \subsubsection{Self connection in $\GG_\ESC$}

 By definition of an ESC, the first fixating mutant has a distance of at least $\lalpha+1$ from the corresponding resident traits.
 Despite this fact, the $\ln K$-mechanism triggered by such a mutant may lead to a new ESC that is closer to the old one than $\lalpha+1$.
-It can even be the same and thus give rise to a self-connecting edge in $\GG_\ESC$ \begin{example} Let us consider the directed graph depicted in Figure \ref{fig:example5}.
-Let $\a\in(1,2)$ and the initial conditions given by $N^K(0)=\lfloor K\bar{n}(0)\rfloor\delta_0$.
+It can even be the same and thus give rise to a self-connecting edge in $\GG_\ESC$ \begin{example} Let us consider the directed graph depicted in Figure \ref{fig:example5} and take $\a\in(1,2)$.
 Consider a fitness landscape that satisfies